 Part of Rock Spring's commitment to a more just and healthy environment is our concern for and stewardship of the world God has made.
 The Eco-Justice committee works on local projects that help Rock Spring reflect good stewardship and offer educational opportunities for the congregation to grow in the care for the earth.
-As part of its work the Eco-Justice committee has replanted beds around the buildings with native plants, developed the gardens in the front of the Sanctuary that provide food for the Arlington Food Assistance Center (AFAC), and led the effort to use sustainable products on our campus.
+As part of its work, the Green Team has replanted beds around the buildings with native plants, developed the gardens in the front of the Sanctuary that provide food for the Arlington Food Assistance Center (AFAC), and led the effort to use sustainable products on our campus.

 PLOT Against Hunger

 Help tend the Rock Spring gardens that provide produce for the AFAC-Plot Against Hunger or bring fresh produce of your own.
 Place it in the cooler at church on Sundays and we will deliver it for you.